-For the line delimiter conversion to happen, both $transfer_line_delimiter | i$ and $transfer_file_line_delimiter | j$ must be specified.
+For the line delimiter conversion to happen, both TRANSFER_LINE_DELIMITER | I and TRANSFER_FILE_LINE_DELIMITER | J must be specified.

-Example: a z/OS Tectia SFTP client sends a data set to a Windows host and copies the file back from Windows sftp> lsite C=IBM-437 D=IBM-1047 sftp> sput //DATASET.TXT file.txt sftp> sget file.txt //DATASET.COPY.TXT '''
+Example: a z/OS Tectia SFTP client sends a data set to a Windows host and copies the file back from Windows

 In this example, the code set is also converted.